BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## Lottery Games & Rules
 ## Lottery Policies
+1. Players must purchase tickets for themselves
+2. Players must be of legal age
+3. Players can redeem prizes under Nu.10,000 at any Authorized Agent.
+Prizes over Nu.10,000 must be redeemed at BLL head office.
+4. Any prizes exceeding Nu.5,000 on a single ticket will be taxed 20%

 ### Age Verification
 When selling tickets, you will be required to certify that the player making the purchase is of age.
 You are responsible for ensuring that tickets are not sold to minors.